SreeramCharagundla/portfolio/portfolio/README.md

 Deploy the project using `firebase deploy` command in your terminal.

-The webapp is available in the following url: https://sowrii.web.app/
+The webapp is available in the following url: toDo

 ### cloudflare pages (hosting):